ActiveLogin/ActiveLogin.Authentication/docs/getting-started-bankid.md

 ##### BankIdApplicationInsightsEventListener

-`BankIdApplicationInsightsEventListener` will listen for all events and write them as to Application Insights.
+`BankIdApplicationInsightsEventListener` will listen for all events and write them to Application Insights.
 Call `builder.AddApplicationInsightsEventListener()` to enable it.
 Note that you can supply options to enable logging of metadata, such as personal identity number, age and IP.

 ___Note:___ This event listener is available is available through a separate package called `ActiveLogin.Authentication.BankId.AspNetCore.AzureMonitor`.